mouachan/train-occupancy-detection/openshift/model-serving/README.md

 ## Components

-### 1. ServingRuntime
+### 1. ServingRuntime Template

 The ServingRuntime defines how models are served using NVIDIA Triton Inference Server.

-**Three Deployment Options:**

-- **`template-triton-runtime.yaml`** - ⭐ **Recommended: OpenShift AI Template** (like OpenVINO)
+**File: `template-triton-runtime.yaml`** - OpenShift AI Template (like OpenVINO)
 - Generic NVIDIA Triton Inference Server template
 - Supports **all model formats**: ONNX, TensorRT, TensorFlow, PyTorch
 - Deploys as an OpenShift Template in `redhat-ods-applications` namespace
 - Appears in the **Serving runtime dropdown** when creating model deployments
 - Same format as built-in templates (OpenVINO, etc.)
 - Requires cluster-admin or admin access to `redhat-ods-applications` namespace
 - **This is the standard way for OpenShift AI**
 - **Reusable for any model, not just YOLOv11**

-- **`serving-runtime.yaml`** - Project-scoped runtime (namespace: train-detection)
-  - Deployed in a specific namespace
-  - Only available to that namespace
-  - Use for project-specific configurations

-- **`serving-runtime-global.yaml`** - Global-scoped runtime (cluster-wide)
-  - Deployed without namespace (cluster-wide)
-  - Available to all projects in OpenShift AI
-  - Legacy approach, use Template instead

 **Key Features:**
 - ✅ **OpenShift AI Dashboard Integration**: `opendatahub.io/dashboard: "true"` label makes it visible in the UI